 xXx Blossom xXx

 Townsville itself hadn't changed much in the passing years.
 The Powerpuff Girls still had the love and trust of the citizens, with the exception of a few.
 The Mayor and Ms. Bellum still called on them regularly to save the town.
 Even though they always won the fight in the end, the cities' structures would feel the effects of the battle.
-While it was true that the city took regular damage, everything was always built back to its former glory.
+While it was true the city took regular damage, everything was always built back to its former glory.
 As her marry jane shoes clicked down the sidewalk, all the apartments, cooperate buildings, and family owned stores looked completely normal and undamaged.
 It appeared as if the town was never distressed by the occasional explosion or short-lived rampage.
 To any tourist, it would seem that way.
 However, the exact opposite was true.

 Despite the Powerpuff Girls vigilant resolve to defend the town and its people, the villains and criminals never gave up or backed down.
 Their persistence to either take control or destroy the town had not faltered with the passage of time.
 The most annoying of their foes was still Mojo Jojo.
 The dark furred monkey, with his wrinkled and angry face, still had the fortitude to cause problems for the pink Powerpuff and her sisters.
-For whatever reason, the old monkey didn't understand that his robots and energy guns did no damage to them.
-However, he would always come at them with the firm belief that he was going to win—even as he blew up with his weapon of choice.
+For whatever reason, the old monkey didn't understand his robots and energy guns did no damage to them.
+However, he would always come at them with the firm belief he was going to win—even as he blew up with his weapon of choice.

 She beamed happily as she reached her destination; The Townsville Library.
 As she pushed back the large glass door, the librarians greeted her with smiles.
 Every librarian knew her by name, which came as no surprise to her sisters.
-The library itself was vast; it had an area that held the front desks and computers, and behind that was the larger area that held the bookshelves.
+The library itself was vast; it had an area that held the front desks and computers, and behind that was the larger area holding the bookshelves.
 The entire structure was dimly lit, but individual desks held lamps for better lighting.
 Instead of traveling back to the bookshelves, she approached the front desk and pulled out her library card.

-The young woman gathered up the books and pushed them over to her while taking Blossom's card, "All the newest books for this week.
+The young woman gathered up the books and pushed them over to her while taking Blossom's card.
+"All the newest books for this week.
 Do you want a bag for them?"

-Blossom ran her hand along the books and counted ten, "Sure, I—
+Blossom ran her hand along the books and counted ten.
+"Sure, I—

-Her cellphone suddenly went off, but it was the same sound that came from the hotline phone, "What is it, Mayor?"
+Her cellphone suddenly went off, but it was the same sound that came from the hotline phone.
+"What is it, Mayor?"
 Was her question when she accepted the call.